andygup/earthquake-heatmap-layer/README.md

 ## Samples

+Open up your developer console and then run each of these samples:

+[No threads](http://andygup.github.io/earthquake-heatmap-layer/) - an example that uses no threads.

-`index.html` - single threaded example that's fairly straight forward in its implementation.
+[Single threaded](http://andygup.github.io/earthquake-heatmap-layer/) - single threaded example that's fairly straight forward in its implementation.

-`index_mt.html` - multi-threaded, advanced sample that can split up a large GeoJSON file into separate threads.
+[Two threads](http://andygup.github.io/earthquake-heatmap-layer/index_mt.html) - multi-threaded, advanced sample that can split up a large GeoJSON file into separate threads.

 ## Example Usage